no10ds/terraform-aws-core-modules/README.md

+# DEPRECATED - these are now in the rapid-infrastructure/modules/aws_core

 # AWS Core Modules

 This is a collection of Terraform "core" modules I would consider to be building blocks of every reasonable AWS account setup.